Melon Music Award for Best New Artist

 The Melon Music Award for Best New Artist is an award presented annually by Kakao M at the annual Melon Music Awards.
 It was first given at the ceremony's inaugural online ceremony in 2005, and was given in person for the first time starting from the 2009 awards.

 Winners and nominees

+Winners are listed first and highlighted in bold.